How To Combat Depression

 6. Skip Stimulants

-Try to avoid alcohol, caffeine, and nicotine.
+Try to avoid caffeine, alcohol, and nicotine.
 These substances can impact sleep and mental health.
-While they might provide temporary relief, they often exacerbate anxiety and hinder your journey towards recovery.
+Although they might provide temporary relief, they often exacerbate anxiety and make you feel worse afterward, preventing your path toward recovery.

 Alcohol is a depressant that can worsen depressive symptoms, while caffeine and nicotine can disrupt sleep patterns and increase feelings of restlessness and anxiety.
 Consider reducing or eliminating these substances to promote emotional stability.